dashingsoft/pyarmor/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**Hints**
+Every pyarmor command prints detail logs in the console, check not only the last error message, but also each log to understand what pyarmor is doing.
+And `pyarmor -d subcommand ...` even prints more debug logs, it's very useful to find the problem.

+When running the obfuscated scripts, if there is traceback, check the source script according to script name and line number in the traceback, make sure it doesn't use some features changed by pyarmor

 Before report a bug, please read these common questions and solutions first https://pyarmor.readthedocs.io/en/latest/questions.html

+And remove all the above hints.

 **Describe the bug**
 A clear and concise description of what the bug is.